 The Internet of Things is defined as devices that are connected to the Internet and other network solutions.
 Think smart refrigerators, home assistants like Amazon Echo, video doorbells, or home security systems.

 Given that they are connected to a network, these simple products are given new capabilities.
 For example, a light bulb can be controlled remotely or security cameras can be monitored and adjusted via a smartphone even when you are on a business trip far from home.

 The term was first introduced in 1999.
-The IoT is expected to have grown to 20.4 billion devices by 2020.
+The Internet of Things is expected to have grown to 20.4 billion IoT devices by 2020.
 The rapid adoption of this technology probably has a lot to do with the interoperability and convenience these devices bring to our lives.